 Even though CBD is federally legal (and has been for several years now), it is not regulated by the Food and Drug Administration (FDA).
 Still, there’s some vital information that sellers still must provide for their product, which essentially functions like a supplement would in the eyes of the law.

-This fact unfortunately means that much of the responsibility for vetting out ineffective, poor quality, or otherwise undesirable products.
+This fact unfortunately means that much of the responsibility for vetting out ineffective, poor quality, or otherwise undesirable products falls on the consumer.

 Certificates of analysis, which we’ll discuss in more depth later, provide some much-needed insight into what exactly is in your product, but basic CBD label requirements share very little about what you’re working with aside from the following details: